Supernova4422/SFMPanoramaTool/README.md

 ###Batch Avi Creation. -Completed

-Similar to the batch rename tools, but it will instead export the images into a single .AVI file each, useful for importing into blender
+Similar to the batch rename tools, but it will instead export the images into a single 1:1 .AVI file each, useful for importing into blender

-###SFM Panorama Setter -Incomplete
+###SFM Panorama Setter -COMPLETED
 This tool can import a .DMX file of a single shot and camera, then it can turn this into several shots each with different angles, AND the right FOV settings, ready for export.

--Strong chance this will instead support multiple shots -FOV injection wokring

-###Blender Preset
+###Blender Preset - In progress
 This tool is more than likely not going to be made (as its stupidly easy to do this part) however this tool would allow you to turn existing image sequences into a blender file ready for export!
+As I said its stupidly easy though.

 This tool may even allow users to begin rendering (with blender) immedietly after rendering, but no promises on that one.